tinymce/tinymce-docs/plugins/template.md

 ### `template_cdate_classes`

-This option allows you to provide a list of class names (separated by spaces) whereby any template element with one of the classes will have its content replaced by the 'creation' date (`creationdate`), formatted according to the `template_cdate_format` option.
+When HTML elements in a template are assigned this content class, the content of the element will be replaced with the 'creation' date (`creationdate`), formatted according to the `template_cdate_format` option.
+This option accepts a list of content classes (separated by spaces).

 A creation date is one that is set if no previous date existed within the element.
 Once set, the original date is stored inside the element in a HTML comment and is designed not to change even with a template change.